Shovit75/Express_MongoDB_MVC-structure/README.md

-<h2>Simple MVC structure for easy setup in Node.js using Express.js and MongoDB</h2>
+<h2>Simple MVC structure for easy directory setup in Node.js using Express.js and MongoDB</h2>